mailbots/mailbots/README.md

 The Gopher Core API sends a webhook webhooks to your Gopher App extension when certain events occur (for example, an email is received).
 These events are handled by the following handlers.

-Note: The first matchine event handler ends the request, even if subsequent handlers also match.
+Note: The first matching event handler ends the request, even if subsequent handlers also match, except where otherwise noted.

 ### onCommand